andrewgdotcom/frith/README.md

 In such cases you need to boot from one of the Tails drives, perform the operation, and republish any changed keys.
 You only need to make a fresh backup if you have created a new primary key or subkey.

 Note that in order to use frith, you must enable persistence each time you boot Tails.
 This is a security feature!
-(You only need to set the temporary administration password if you are installing frith for the first time)
+(You only need to set the temporary administration password when you are installing frith for the first time)

 ### Recommended client software